Xannadoo/carbon-cost-kaggle/journal.md

     CarbonTracker: Finished monitoring.
     ```
     - Need to get chest, knee, mammograms, pcam-small, and thyroid datasplits working
+    - Ran pips.job for thyroid data.
+Attempting to debug with 1 dataset at a time.
+ - For Kaggle project:
+    - Re-ran pretraining with correct number of epochs (4 folds, 15 epochs each).
+Gave limit of 3 days, but requested more from HPC.
+    - Need to get these results.
+    - Training ran successfully, just ran out of time.
+    - Need also to add CarbonTracker to training script and re-run with more time.

 ### 16 April 2023
 - For Dovile's Project: